-- Routine Patient Care. - Attempt to keep O2 saturation ≥ 94%; increase the oxygen rate with caution and observe for fatigue, decreased mentation, and respiratory failure. - For suspected asthma, assist the patient with his/her metered dose inhaler (MDI): 4 puffs. - May repeat every 5 minutes x 2.
-Contact Medical Direction for additional dosing. - MDI contains either albuterol, levalbuterol or a combination of albuterol/ipratroprium - For suspected epiglottitis, transport the patient in an upright position of comfort and limit your assessment and interventions. - For patients ≤ 2 years old who present with increased work of breathing and rhinorrhea, provide nasal suctioning with saline drops and bulb syringe. - Call for Paramedic intercept, if available.
+- Routine Patient Care. - Attempt to keep O2 saturation ≥ 94%; increase the oxygen rate with caution and observe for fatigue, decreased mentation, and respiratory failure. - For suspected asthma, assist the patient with his/her metered dose inhaler (MDI): 4 puffs. - May repeat every 5 minutes (maximum 3 doses).
+Contact Medical Direction for additional dosing. - o MDI contains either albuterol, levalbuterol or a combination of albuterol/ipratroprium. - For patients ≤ 2 years old who present with increased work of breathing and rhinorrhea, provide nasal suctioning with saline drops and bulb syringe. - Call for Paramedic intercept, if available.
 If not available, call for AEMT intercept.